ikoofi/ts5-nameof/packages/transforms-babel/README.md

-# ts-nameof - Babel transforms
+# ts5-nameof - Babel transforms

-Contains the babel transforms used in ts-nameof.
+Contains the babel transforms used in ts5-nameof.

 ## Development Commands